Prismatic cohomology and de Rham-Witt forms: Introduction

 \section{Introduction}

-This paper mainly deals with prismatic cohomology which was recently introduced by B. Bhatt and P. Scholze in \cite{Prisms}.
-This theory works for varieties over $p$-adic rings, and admits comparisons to various cohomology theories.
-When the base ring is $R=\mathcal{O}_C$, where $C$ is a complete algebraically closed extension of $\mathbb{Q}_p$, this theory had been previously constructed by B. Bhatt, M. Morrow and P. Scholze in \cite{BMSI}.
-In that case they proved a comparison with de Rham-Witt forms.
-This comparison was not generalized to the general setting of prismatic cohomology so far.
+This paper focuses on prismatic cohomology, a recently developed cohomology theory for schemes over $p$-adic rings, introduced by B.~Bhatt and P.~Scholze in~\cite{Prisms}.
+This theory specializes to most known integral $p$-adic cohomology theories.
+In the particular case when the base ring is $R = \mathcal{O}_C$, where $C$ is a complete algebraically closed extension of $\mathbb{Q}_p$, the similar construction was previously obtained by B.~Bhatt, M.~Morrow, and P.~Scholze in~\cite{BMS_I}, where they establish a comparison isomorphism with continuous de~Rham--Witt forms.
+However, this result has not yet been extended to the general setting of prismatic cohomology.

-The goal of our work was to obtain some results in that direction.
-We started with the following question:
+In this paper, we aim to make progress in this direction.
+We begin with the following question: